Ofredy/Indoor-Drone-Particle-Filter/README.md

 The **one-beacon configuration** was explored as an experimental extension.

 Despite attempts to exploit:
-- known indoor geometry,
+- known indoor geometry
-- motion constraints,
+- motion constraints
-- and probabilistic sampling,
+- and probabilistic sampling

 the particle filter **did not reliably converge** with only one beacon.